IN THIS SECTION

-- If you are a registered teacher or applicant for registration whose case is being considered or heard within the GTC Scotland panel process and you wish to complain about a related matter, this is subject to the appeals process as set out in our Rules and Appeals areas.
+- If you are a registered teacher or applicant for registration whose case is being considered or heard within the GTC Scotland panel process and you are unhappy with a related decision, this is subject to the appeals process as set out in our Rules and Appeals areas.

 - If you wish to submit a complaint against a registered teacher in relation to misconduct, visit the Fitness to Teach area of our website.

 Is there a time limit that applies to complaints?